 So my sweet kiwis, normally i wanted to tell much more in details but i realize is not possible.
 I wanna close the post in a Kiwi style, for who asks if we did itselves.
 The answer is: YES!
 We visited the Zoo Barcelona the second day we was there.
 Before fly to Spain I said to my boyfriend “we will not go to the Zoo because it tooks too much time!
 We will not get it and that this is not in the plan i did.”
 Clearly it was a bad joke!
 I brought him there without tell him, making him an unexpected surprise!
 When we was there in front he was happy like a kid at christmas while unpacking gifts, it was super cute to see his sparkling eyes! 🙂

-We give so an happy ending of the Girona-Barcelona post, will follow in the next weeks another post about this travel in Spain, the last destination of a wonderful south vacation.
+We give so an happy ending of the Girona-Barcelona post, here it is come now out also the post about our last destination in Spain, Valencia, the ochre dream town.

 Stay tuned, stay kiwi!